 - When you restore a disk in the VHD/VHDX format, Veeam Backup & Replication creates a file of the VHD or VHDX format.

 You can save converted disks locally on any server added to the backup infrastructure or place disks on a datastore connected to an ESXi host (for VMDK disk format only).
 VMDK disks can be restored as thin provision and thick disks:

 - Disks restored to a datastore are saved in the thin provisioned format.

-- Disks restored to a server are saved in the thick format.
+- Disks restored to a server are saved in the thick provisioned format.

-Veeam Agent for Microsoft Windows supports batch disk restore.
-For example, if you choose to restore 2 computer disks, Veeam Agent for Microsoft Windows will convert them to 2 virtual disks and store these disks in the specified location.
+Veeam Backup & Replication supports batch disk restore.
+For example, if you choose to restore 2 computer disks, Veeam Backup & Replication will convert them to 2 virtual disks and store these disks in the specified location.